GrottoPress/kitty/README.md

 Update the file with your own details.
 Use a **cryptographically-secure** value for the secret key.
 You may run `tr -cd '[:alnum:]' < /dev/random | fold -w32 | head -n1` to generate a key.

+Remember to set secure permissions for this file: `chmod 0600 .env`.

 Add types to `src/app.d.ts`:

 ```typescript